The Lake District is once again on the small screen over the coming weeks thanks to ITV’s new mini-series, Deep Water.

-Another popular meeting place for the women in Deep Water is at a lakeside café, which is filmed at the real life Bluebird Café on Coniston Water.
+Another popular meeting place for the women in Deep Water is at a lakeside café, which is filmed at the real-life Bluebird Café on Coniston Water.

 Coniston is the lake where Donald Campbell sadly died during one of his attempts to break the world water speed record.
-The Bluebird Café is named for his boat, Bluebird K4, a replica of which can be seen at the Lakeland Motor Museum.
+The Bluebird Café is named after his boat, Bluebird K4, a replica of which can be seen at the Lakeland Motor Museum.

-Surrounded by gorgeous scenery, you could sit in the Bluebird Café – or one of Coniston’s other eateries - all day and just take in the views.
+Surrounded by gorgeous scenery, you could sit in the Bluebird Café all day – or one of Coniston’s other eateries - and just take in the views.
 If you want to be a bit more active, though, you can explore the hundreds of walks and cycle routes in all directions.

 Brantwood, previously the home of John Ruskin, is another must-see attraction.
 The house maintains many paintings and beautiful furniture that belonged to the Victorian thinker, and the eight gardens are also wonderful to explore.

 For more literary connections, take a cruise on a Steam Yacht Gondola.
 These were used as inspiration for Captain Flint’s houseboat in Arthur Ransome’s Swallows & Amazons!

 See all of our holiday cottages in Coniston.

 We hope you enjoy seeing the beautiful Lake District on Deep Water scenery as much as we do!
 To experience it for yourself from your ideal holiday cottage, take a look at our Cottage Search!

 You might also be interested in: